14 Fun Facts About Trabant Cars, Icons of the Cold War

 What does Trabant mean?

-The Trabant car’s name was derived from the German word drabant, which means “companion” or “fellow traveler.”
+The Trabant car’s name originated from the German word drabant, which means “companion” or “fellow traveler.”
 It was inspired by Sputnik, the Soviet satellite that successfully orbited the earth in the year that the first Trabi was sold.

 Where was the Trabant made?